HybridFox/digital-content-manager/README.md

 ## Introduction

-Inhoud Beheer Systeem (IBS) is a robust and extensible Content Management System designed to streamline content management processes.
-Whether you're a blogger, an enterprise managing a complex website, or an organization maintaining multiple websites, IBS provides the tools you need to efficiently organize, create, edit, and publish your content.
+Digital Content Manager (DCM) is a robust and extensible Content Management System designed to streamline content management processes.
+Whether you're a blogger, an enterprise managing a complex website, or an organization maintaining multiple websites, DCM provides the tools you need to efficiently organize, create, edit, and publish your content.

 ## Key Features

-- **User-Friendly Interface**: IBS boasts an intuitive user interface that simplifies content management.
+- **User-Friendly Interface**: DCM boasts an intuitive user interface that simplifies content management.
 From adding articles to organizing media files, everything is just a few clicks away.

-- **Customizable Content Types**: Tailor IBS to your needs by creating custom content types.
-Whether it's articles, galleries, or product pages, IBS adapts to your content.
+- **Customizable Content Types**: Tailor DCM to your needs by creating custom content types.
+Whether it's articles, galleries, or product pages, DCM adapts to your content.

 - **Multi-User Collaboration**: Collaborate seamlessly with team members.
 Define roles and permissions to ensure the right people have access to the right content.